PeteCookson/Wicka/README.md

 Testing information can be found in the seperate [testing](/TESTING.md) file.

 ## **Deployment**
-This project uses GitHub for version control, GitPod as the cloud-based IDE and Heroku to deploy the site into production.
-Heroku Postgres is used for the database.
-[AWS services](https://aws.amazon.com/), which is also a cloud-based platform, is used to store static files and images as Heroku has no files system to store new files.
+This project uses GitHub for version control, GitPod as the cloud-based IDE and Render to deploy the site into production.
+Render Postgres is used for the database.
+[AWS services](https://aws.amazon.com/), which is also a cloud-based platform, is used to store static files and images as Render has no files system to store new files.

 The below steps are specific to Gitpod therefore depending on your IDE, you might need to adjust the below steps.